All Episodes

 I'm talking about something much larger here that I want you to think about.

-I'm asking you why this has happened, how it is happened, want your opinion on how it's forget Iraq.
+I'm asking you why this has happened, how it has happened.

 It's not about that.